Also on this page: Cycle Routes| Website Links | Bike Hire

 Cornish Cycle Routes

 Bodmin Parkway to Lanhydrock, or head along the cycle path to Bodmin, home of Bodmin and Wenford Railway, Bodmin Jail and the Camel trail - a cycle route joining Bodmin to Padstow.
-Bike hire is available in Bodmin; Bodmin Bikes 01208 73192.
-On train - catch a bus to Bodmin town from outside the station.
+Bike hire is available in Bodmin; Trail Munki 01208 892758.
+On train - catch a bus to Bodmin town from outside the station (without a bike).
 There is also bike hire in Wadebridge Bridge Bike Hire - Bike Hire for the Camel Trail open daily 9am-5pm - 01208 813050.

 Cycle from Liskeard to Herodsfoot, where the terrain is as challenging as any you could wish to come across, but the roads are virtually traffic free.